monicawheeler/html-css-syllabus/README.md

 ## Course Description

-In this course, we will learn about the software used to create web pages.
-We will learn about HTML documents and basic HTML tags.
-We will learn about using CSS to style HTML documents.
-We will learn about web standards and code validation.
+In this course, we will learn about the following:
+* Software used to create web pages
+* HTML documents and basic HTML tags
+* Using CSS to style HTML documents
+* Web standards and code validation

 ## Course Goals